Quart-Addons/quart-mongo/docs/index.rst

 Quart-Mongo bridges `Quart <https://quart.palletsprojects.com/en/latest/>`_, `Motor <https://motor.readthedocs.io/en/stable/>`_,
 and `Odmantic <https://art049.github.io/odmantic/>`_ to create a powerful MongoDB extension to use in your applications.
-It also provides some convenience helpers as well as being quarable to work `Quart-Schema <https://quart-schema.readthedocs.io/en/latest/>`_.
+It also provides some convenience helpers as well as being able to work with `Quart-Schema <https://quart-schema.readthedocs.io/en/latest/>`_.

 Quart-Mongo is developed on Github, `here <https://github.com/Quart-Addons/quart-mongo>`_